Utah truly is home to some of the best destinations in the United States. This is a guide on how to spend one day in Bryce Canyon National Park.

 If you are coming from Salt Lake City to Bryce Canyon, then you need to take I-15 S. After taking Exit 95, drive southeast on Highway 20 to Highway 89 South and in the end, Highway 12 East.
 This is about 268 miles in distance.

 If you are driving from Zion National Park to Bryce Canyon National Park, then you need to drive on Highway 9 from East Mt.
-Carmel Junction, then Highway 89 North approximately 43 miles after take right and drive east on Hwy 12 after you will see the signs for the park.
+Carmel Junction, then Highway 89 North approximately 43 miles after taking right and drive east on Hwy 12 after you see the signs for the park.

 Bryce Canyon National Park Entrance Fee